radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ### Manage

-The Manage section contains the Directory Browser where the runtime directory tree can be accessed, where tasks can be managed, and where security (e.g. access controls, attribute encryption...etc.) can be configured from.
+The Manage section contains the Directory Browser where the runtime directory tree can be accessed, a Tasks section where tasks can be managed, and a Security section where security (e.g. access controls, attribute encryption...etc.) can be configured from.

 **Directory Browser**